 qualities of milk, and make scientific inferences from this.
 We mustn’t discuss

 homogenized milk versus pasteurized milk and, from this, make inferences as to

 patient pathology.
 In that case we are putting the cart before the horse.
 Yet, this type of error is committed again and again in psychoanalytical interpretations.

 become slightly famous in psychoanalytic circles, being cited in journal

 articles and books.
 True to tradition, it is undergoing pathologization

-of it, building on Kjellin’s adaptation of the original folk story.
+by various authors.
+The following summary is derived from Kjellin’s adaptation of the original folk story.
 Cottongrass

 makes a more authentic impression than the Narcissus story.
 Judging from

 elements in the fairytale, and its naive accuracy, it is quite possible that